Xeddius/OfficejetPro86xx-Downgrade/README.md

-# OfficeJetPro86xx-Downgrade
+# OfficejetPro86xx-Downgrade
-HP intentionally sabotaged their OfficeJet86xx series of printers to reject remanufactured cartridges on 9/13/16.
-This script is designed to aid in the removal of their sabotaged firmware.
+HP intentionally sabotaged their Officejet86xx series of printers (and quite a few others) to reject remanufactured cartridges on 9/13/16.
+While their intention is to stem illegal production of cloned and patent-infringing ink cartridges, the un-announced nature of this effort has cost many people a large sum of money and even their jobs.
+This script is designed to upload the timebomb-less firmware until remanufacturing companies can provide updated cartridges.
+This script itself is nothing more than a tool and does not in any way provide software/code from HP.

 ## Requirements
-	 - HP OfficeJet 86xx printer connected to local network.
+	 - HP Officejet 86xx printer connected to local network.
 	 - Netcat (included in most linux distributions)
 	 - HP firmware to "downgrade" with saved in the same directory as this script.
 **Note: I can _not_ provide the firmware, but I _will_ list the version needed for each printer.**